 - 32-bit plug-ins will not show up in the 64-bit version of Live, and vice versa.
 Ensure that you install the correct version of the plug-in depending on which version of Live you are using.

-- Some modern plug-ins are only available in 64-bit (like Kontakt 5).
+- Some modern plug-ins are only available in 64-bit (such as Kontakt as of version 5.1).
 If you are using the 32-bit version of Live, these will not show up.

 - Some older plug-ins are only available in 32-bit and will not show up in the 64-bit version of Live.